peridotbuild/pv2/README.md

 pv2 is a backend module framework for building and development.
-Initially designed as a POC to support peridot's potential transition to python, it provides utilities that can be used for developers in and outside of the projects in the RESF (such as Rocky Linux).
+Initially designed as a POC to support peridot's potential transition to python, it instead provides utilities that can be used for developers in and outside of the projects in the RESF (such as Rocky Linux).

 For a list of things that we want to look into, check the `TODO` list.